adobe/alloy/personalization-hybrid-spa/README.md

 ```

-6. The react app uses the `sendEvent` command to tell alloy when a view has been rendered.
+6. The React app uses the `sendEvent` command to tell alloy when a view has been rendered.
 In other words, each time a primary navigation link is clicked a sendEvent command is invoked with the corresponding view name.
 This is important because SPAs update the DOM via javascript rather than via page reload.
 When the command is fired, alloy knows to update the DOM with relevant personalization experiences automatically.

 ```javascript
 alloy("sendEvent", {